Body Fat Percentage Calculator

 How do I calculate body fat percentage?

-The most accurate way to calculate your body fat at home is by using skinfold calipers.
+Using skinfold calipers is the most accurate way to calculate your body fat at home.

 Men: Chest, abdomen, and thigh.